rhymbit/ScreenRecorder/README.md

 - ### Just download setup file compatible with your OS and try it for yourself.
 To download your compatible version click [here](https://github.com/prateek332/ScreenRecorder/releases)
 - ### Windows-x64 users, click [here](https://github.com/prateek332/ScreenRecorder/releases/download/v1.0/ScreenRecorder-1.0.0.Setup.exe) to download the file.
 - ### Linux-x64 debian distros users, click [here](https://github.com/prateek332/ScreenRecorder/releases/download/v1.0/screenrecorder_1.0.0_amd64.deb) to download the file.
 - ### If you cant' find setup file compatible with your OS then you can build your application by cloning the repository or download the source code and simply building the app yourself.
+You'll also need to create a tailwindcss file in `src/styles/index.css`.
+Click [here](https://tailwindcss.com/docs/installation#using-tailwind-cli) for more info.
 - ### If you need any help, then contact me through social links in my profile.